p2pderivatives/cfd-dlc-js/docs/index.md

 ---

-Now that we have a basic understanding of DLC, let's start coding!
+Now that we have a basic understanding of DLC, we will start coding in [part 2](./part2.md)!